tadeohepperle/logger_server/README.md

 });
 ```

-for the body, the following fields are available:
+For the body, the following fields are available:

 ```js
 { info: "hello" // blue text